rl-institut/multi-vector-simulator/docs/Model_Assumptions.rst

 * Components with two input sources

+Sensitivity Analysis Tests
+##########################

 For sensitivity analysis, the behaviour of the MVS is studied by testing the effect of changing the value of the feed-in tariff for a fixed value of an asset's LCOE such that LCOE_ASSET is less than the electricity price.
-More input-output transformations can be investigated such as checking the randomness of supply between the electricity grid and a diesel generator when fuel_price/generator_efficiency is equal to electricity_price/transformer_efficiency.
-Another sensitivity analysis case could be used to know if a diesel generator actually replaces the consumption from the grid at times of peak demand--i.e., dispatch_price is less or equal to peak_demand_charge.
 The implemented sensitivity analysis tests are shown here below.

 * Comparing FIT to LCOE_ASSET: Invest is maximum allowed capacity of asset for FIT values larger than LCOE_ASSET

+More input-output transformations can be investigated such as:

+* Checking the randomness of supply between the electricity grid and a diesel generator when fuel_price/generator_efficiency is equal to electricity_price/transformer_efficiency

+* Checking if a diesel generator actually replaces the consumption from the grid at times of peak demand--i.e., dispatch_price is less or equal to peak_demand_charge

 Comparison to Other Models
 ##########################